swonder/passwordgenerator/README.md

 ## Ways to run this program
+### With Docker
+To build the container: `docker-compose up -d --build`

+Run the application after it's built: `docker-compose up -d`

+### Without Docker
-To just run this project type `go run .` in a command prompt in the root folder of this project.
+To run this project as a standalone app type `go run .` in a command prompt in the root folder of this project.

 To build an exectuable and run on Windows systems: `go build` in the root folder of this project.
-Then type in `passwordgenerator.exe`.
+Then run the executable named `passwordgenerator.exe`.

 To build an exectuable and run on Linux/Mac systems: `go build` in the root folder of this project.
-Then type in `./passwordgenerator`.
+Then run the command `./passwordgenerator`.

 ## Viewing in a browser
-This app runs on port 3000, to run in a local browser type: `localhost:3000`.
+This app runs on port 3000, to run in a local browser type: `localhost:3000`in the url textbox in the browser.

+## Running the test suite
+### With Docker
+Make sure the password generator container is up and running.
+Then in the root folder of this project run this command `docker-compose exec passgen go test -v`
+### Without Docker
+In the root folder of this project run this command `go test -v`